Sponge reef: Protection

 In 1999, Fisheries and Oceans Canada requested that groundfish trawlers voluntarily avoid the sponge reefs.
 In 2002, following reports of new reef damage sustained since 1999, the ministry initiated regulated closures of groundfish trawling and voluntary closures of shrimp trawl fishing in areas where sponge reefs were known to inhabit.

 Protection of the four sponge reefs in Hecate Strait and Queen Charlotte Sound was included as a "management issue" in the 2005/06 groundfish trawling management plan.
-The management plan recommended that an additional 9 km buffer zone around the reefs be added to the existing groudfish trawl closures.
+The management plan recommended that an additional 9 km buffer zone around the reefs be added to the existing groundfish trawl closures.
 The reefs were also being considered as locations for future Marine Protected Areas (MPAs).
 Although MPAs may be more effective than fishery closures for long-term protection of the reefs from bottom trawling, the oil and gas industry would still pose a threat.

 In 2008, the issue of preserving sensitive underwater ecosystems along the North Coast of British Columbia were consolidated within the Pacific North Coast Integrated Management Area.
 The goal was to develop a plan to conserve this relatively undeveloped region, while fostering sustainable economies on the coast, which promised to make Canada a world leader in marine conservation.
 However, in 2011, the ministry withdrew support for the process in favour of greater consistency with ocean planning on the other coasts of Canada.

 In February 2017, the sponge reefs of Hecate Sound and Queen Charlotte Sound were formally protected within the Hecate Strait and Queen Charlotte Sound Glass Sponge Reefs Marine Protected Area.
 The marine protected area covers an area of 2410 km2 and prohibits any activity that could disturb or destroy the sponge reefs.